addff/2310-CSP600/[F2]/SAIYIDAH NAFISAH BINTI MOHAMAD KAMAL/README.md

 ## Project Statement
 ## Title: PreschoolPulse:Mobile Application for Kindergarten Management using cloud-based services
 ### Issue
-1. The current system for tadika ............... was not efficient and not convienient for teachers and also parents
+1. The current system for kindergarten ............... was not efficient and not convienient for teachers and also parents

 ### Evidence
 Basic fact either observation, questionaire, interview, article